My front yard a federally protected wilderness area?

 I’ve done a lot of hiking, and several times I’ve crossed paths with bears.
 In every instance they fled as if I was the dangerous animal.
 I waved my arms and yelled loudly which didn’t deter him one bit.

-The bear skidded to a stop, his snout nearly touching my legs.
+He skidded to a stop, his snout nearly touching my legs.
 I could have patted his head.
 He turned and trotted away.

 Though I was concerned and hyper-alert, I didn’t experience great fear.
 The bear wasn’t especially hostile – no growling or baring of teeth.
 I believe he was groggy, and his first reaction was to run at me.
 I figured he finally identified what I was and did what bears normally do when they encounter people.